geoffwa/simplelenium/README.md

 ## Actions

 Often, you have to interact with the page, not just make verifications.
-Simplelenium supports a lot of actions.
+Simplerlenium supports a lot of actions.
 Here are some of them:

 ```java
 find("...").fill("name");